-Frank Sinatra was the most successful, revered and dearly cherished pop vocalist of the 20th century, the bold hep cat with whom every man and woman in America wanted to swing.
+Frank Sinatra was the most successful, revered and cherished pop vocalist of the 20th century, the bold hep cat with whom every man and woman in America wanted to swing.
 At his peak, Sinatra was a monolithic artistic force, yet his entire career was very nearly driven into a ditch several times.
 Born Francis Albert Sinatra in Hoboken, New Jersey, on December 12, 1915, even his entry to the world was a struggle.
 At 13 1/2 pounds, it was a delivery so touch and go that the attending doctor resorted to a pair of forceps to pull him free, tearing part of the infant's left ear apart (Sinatra’s face also forevermore bore the scars inflicted by the instrument).
 Apparently stillborn, it was not until his grandfather doused the lifeless baby with cold water that Sinatra even drew a breath.
 Family members interpreted his unlikely survival almost mystically: "You're meant to be somebody," an uncle told him.

-Sinatra agreed and, after exposure to Billie Holiday and Bing Crosby, pursued his chosen career as a singer, Sinatra organized teenage vocal quartet the Hoboken Four, but the group didn't last long.
+Sinatra agreed and, after exposure to Billie Holiday and Bing Crosby, pursued his chosen career as a singer.
+Sinatra organized teenage vocal quartet the Hoboken Four, but the group didn't last long.
 He struck out on his own, playing vaudeville package shows and in August 1937, was hired as Singing Emcee for Englewood, New Jersey's Rustic Cabin--he sang through a megaphone into which some creep invariably tossed coins.
-An arrest on a marijuana charge almost ended everything, but Sinatra got out from under it (and posed for one pop music's most memorable mug shots).
+An arrest on a marijuana charge almost ended everything, but Sinatra got out from under it (and posed for one of pop music's most memorable mug shots).
 Back at the Rustic Cabin, radio station WNEW ran a regular live remote broadcast, and one night the singer caught the ear of trumpeter-bandleader Harry James.
 James hired Sinatra for $75 a week, and soon had him onstage at the Brooklyn Paramount.
 On July 13, 1939, Sinatra cut his first record, with James and his orchestra, and returned to the studio in August for the session that produced his earliest success, "All or Nothing at All."
 American pop was never to be the same.

 Sinatra left James after six months and got a job with trombonist-bandleader Tommy Dorsey.
 Still just a boy singer without much clout but loads of appeal, he recorded "I'll Never Smile Again," as one of Dorsey's Pied Pipers, things began to happen fast.
 He took advantage of the setup by teaching himself a method of breath control that allowed him to hold sustained notes for dozens of bars of music, a technique inspired by Dorsey's trombone style (“I‘d watch the vent in Tommy‘s jacket“ he said.).
 Despite the fact that Dorsey's records only identified singers as 'vocal chorus,' "I'll Never Smile Again" was a big record and before long, Sinatra had bumped Bing Crosby from the number one spot on Billboard magazine's college pop poll.
 Sinatra was also becoming a bigger star then Dorsey himself, and in September 1942, finally went out on his own--after ceding 43% of his future earnings to Dorsey and manager Leonard Vannerson (how Sinatra got out of that deal remains unclear, but insiders believe it to be similar to the version Mario Puzo cooked up for his Sinatra-inspired character in The Godfather).